itsallcode/openfasttrace-ide-templates/README.md

 1. [Eclipse WikiText Editor Templates](#eclipse)
 2. [IntelliJ / PyCharm / CLion Live Templates](#intellij-idea--pycharm--clion)

-These templates configure auto-completion features of your IDF so that you can create artifacts like features, system requirements and design more quickly and safely.
+These templates configure auto-completion features of your IDE so that you can create artifacts like features, system requirements and design more quickly and safely.

 ![Templates in action](doc/images/oft_typing_templates.gif)